 Have pests in your crawl space?
 You have to deal with them as well.
 Pest eradication involves the use of pesticides.
 The pest removal professional will destroy any nesting area and fumigate the crawl space with deadly pesticides.
 On the lower side, it may cost you roughly $700 to $1,000.

-If the crawl space is vented or has openings, you’ll have to seal them to lock out pests, termites and external air.
+If the crawl space is vented or has openings, you’ll have to seal them to lock out external air and make it more difficult for pests and termites to get inside.
 The same goes for cracks or loose seals on your crawl space door.
 Set aside at least $2,000 for sealing cracks and the vents.

 Once the crawl space has been cleaned, you have to seal it with a plastic vapor barrier.
-It’s the only way to beat moisture, water, and pests from the outside.
+It’s the only way to beat outside air, moisture, and water, as well as make the environment less hospitable for pests.
 Encapsulation can cost you upwards of $10,000.
 Costly as it may seem, it will protect your crawl space and eliminate the need for routine clean-ups and maintenance.

 Note: The figures we have shared are conservative estimates.
 The actual costs could be higher.
 Once you talk to your local basement contractor, you will get fairly accurate estimates.

 How Long Does It Take to Clean this Space?

 Again, this depends on the size of your crawl space and its conditions.
 A cleaner and well-maintained crawl space is much easier to clean.
 So the cleaners are likely to spend a few hours mopping up the place.
 But if it’s in poor condition or needs repairs, you’ll have to fix it first before cleaning starts.
 And this could mean adding a few days to your cleaning timeline.
 When looking for a cleaner, ask them to assess the crawl space first so they can give you a reasonable timeline.

 When you’re so eager to have the crawl space cleaned, you may care less about how much you’re going to spend only to realize the cost is ballooning as days go by.